 Oldcastle APG, Oldcastle Infrastructure, and Oldcastle BuildingEnvelope® — all CRH Companies — contributed to the project, which is one of the largest stadiums in the U.S.

-The design of SunTrust Park centers around the use of brick and precast stone, both of which give the stadium a timeless look that fits in with similar popular patterns in the southeast.
+The design of SunTrust Park centers around the use of brick and architectural CMU block, both of which give the stadium a timeless look that fits in with similar popular patterns in the southeast.
 Products from CRH include:

 - Oldcastle BuildingEnvelope®: interior clear tempered glass and CRL Hardware, glass doors, laminated front glass for suites, and exterior curtain wall framing and exterior glass